carrenD/Webthetics/README.md

 ### Requirements
 We make this implementation as light-weighted and Windows environment friendly, so that it can be easily executable at a designer PC with minumum gpu and system requirements. </br>
-Install the [Windows Caffe](https://github.com/BVLC/caffe/tree/windows) following the steps there.
+Install the Windows Caffe following the steps [here](https://github.com/BVLC/caffe/tree/windows).

 ### Usage